shriyansh-mishra/ResumeAnalyzer/README.md

 ## 💌 Get in Touch

 Have feedback or questions?
-Reach out at [mishrashriyansh@outlook.com](mailto:mishrashriyansh@outlook.com) or connect on [LinkedIn](https://www.linkedin.com/in/shriyansh-mishra-281919225/).
+Reach out at [mishrashriyansh@outlook.com](mailto:mishrashriyansh@outlook.com) and connect on [LinkedIn](https://www.linkedin.com/in/shriyansh-mishra-281919225/).

 ---